JVKran/SRPL/compile/README.md

 # Compiler
 The structure of the compiler largely builds forth on that of the interpreter; that's also to be seen in the used folder and code structure and the compiled assembly code.
 Just as with the compiler, we have a context that holds all symbols.
-Except it now also contains registers and segments that can be taken and restored.
+Except it now also contains registers and labels that can be taken and restored.
 The function remains practically the same since it's just a container of code.

 Then, the compiler.
 The funny thing is that the code is still kind of interpreted; calculations are still being made, variables are still being assigned and function calls still occur.
 The only difference is that functions, while-loops and if-statements aren't executed; instead, they're compiled into assembly code and written into a file.